nefarius/docs.nefarius.at/docs/projects/DsHidMini/FAQ.md

 ![timeout](images/timeout.png)

 You can't, that's a hardware issue.
-Your controller didn't respond to a mandatory command in time, there's nothing the software can da about that.
+Your controller didn't respond to a mandatory command in time, there's nothing the software can do about that.

 ## How do I use my controller as a Xbox 360 or DualShock 4?